3 Reasons Why Couples Really Fight

 Respect their possessiveness sometimes, but gently make them understand that excess of it is toxic.

 Reciprocate the same when it is about them.
 Take the lead.
-Acknowledge and respect the fact that your partner is an individual with a lot more ties just like you.
+Acknowledge and respect the fact that your partner is an individual with a lot more ties, just like you.
 Respect and value the individuality you both retain.

 3. Lack of physical and emotional intimacy

-A couple fighting feels disconnected because of this and might as well feel cranky.
+An unmarried or married couple fighting feels disconnected because of this and might as well feel cranky.

-Misunderstandings start to develop, and cracks start to seep in within the block of foundation of your married life.
+Misunderstandings start to develop, and cracks start to seep in within the block of the foundation of your married life.

 So how to handle arguments in a relationship because of this reason?